Magnolia Market Day Trip

 My husband surprised me by adding a stop at the land of Chip and Joanna Gaines.
 Thanks, sweetie!
 Prior to him telling me the surprise, I had no idea how close it was to Austin or the Dallas/Ft.
 Worth Airport (DFW).

 To get to Magnolia Market, we flew into DFW, rented a car, and hit the Silos on our way to Austin.
 Actually, on our departure day we stopped by again on the way to the airport.
 It was a two for one treat!

 You can read more about our hike at the Hamilton Pool Preserve, or if you’re hungry, check out vegan and gluten-free eats in Austin.

 Magnolia Market Operating Hours

 Currently, their operating hours are Monday through Saturday, 9 am to 6 pm.
 They are closed on Sundays.

-For more information, here is a link to their website.
+For up-to-date information, here is a link to the Magnolia Market website.

 When we arrived Friday afternoon, we had maybe an hour and half before it closed.

 Parking Behind the Silos

 I’m sure it’s no surprise that this is a busy place.
 Who doesn’t love the show, the decorating, the story?
 It’s a popular destination.